tgvashworth/fetch-engine/README.md

 ## install

-To get `fetch-engine`, install it with npm:
+To get `fetch-engine`, install it with yarn:

 ```
-npm install --save fetch-engine
+yarn install --save fetch-engine
 ```

 ## Getting started